Desk with Laptop, Calculator, Files and small model of house with epc colours

 Recording the presence of Solar PV

-When an energy assessor records the presence of Solar PV at your property they would ideally like to see the MCS Certificate you were provided with at the time of installation.
+When an energy assessor records the presence of Solar PV at your property they ideally like to see the MCS Certificate which would have been provided at the time of installation.

 Example EPC Rating Improvements